jj-studio/Backbone-JJRelational/README.md

 Confused?
 Take a look at the [Setup example](#setup-example)

 #### collectionType
-A string referencing a collecion type which has been registered with `Backbone.JJRelational.registerCollectionTypes()`.
+A string referencing a collection type which has been registered with `Backbone.JJRelational.registerCollectionTypes()`.
 Explanation: If the relational attribute of a `has_many` or `many_many` relation should use one of your extensions of `Backbone.Collection`, you have to register the collection(s) with a key of your choice by using `Backbone.JJRelational.registerCollectionTypes()`, and then use that key within the relation's `collectionType` option.
 Example:
 ```javascript```